 By the end of this course, you will be able to:

-Sphere in Practice is currently available as a self-paced online course in English.
-French, Spanish and Arabic versions are currently in production.
+Sphere in Practice is currently available as a self-paced online course in English, French, Spanish and Arabic.
 Other versions may follow (contact us for more information!).

 Yes!
 This new course replaces the “Sphere Handbook in Action” course, which was accessed by over 40,000 people since release in 2013.
 Sphere in Practice borrows some elements from the previous course, but most of the content is new or significantly refreshed.
 So, even if your already passed the old course, please don’t hesitate to study the new one.